-Tree inspections, commonly known as arboricultural surveys, are to ascertain the safety risk or nuisance of a tree or group of trees.
+Tree inspections, commonly known as arboricultural surveys, are key to detecting and resolving potential hazards and nuisance arising from a tree or group of trees.

 What is an arboricultural survey?